-When buying an apartment, overseas purchasers will have associated expenses that can add almost 15% above the purchase price.
+When buying an apartment, overseas purchasers will have additional expenses that can add up to ~13% above the purchase price.
 These costs include:

 For Israeli residents buying a primary residence, the tax is 0% for the first 1,745,000, 3% for the next 325,000 NIS, 5% for the portion above 2,070,000 until 5,340,000, and then 8% above.

 Generally, the acquisition tax must be paid within 60 days of contract execution.

 (2) Attorney: usually 1% plus 17% value added tax, known as VAT, bringing the total cost to 1.17%.